cvxpy/cvxpy/doc/source/install/index.rst

 Install with Additional Solver Support
 ------------------------------------

-.. tab:: CVXOPT and GLPK
+.. dropdown:: CVXOPT and GLPK

     CVXPY supports the `CVXOPT`_ solver.
     Additionally, through CVXOPT, CVXPY supports the `GLPK`_ solver.
 On `most